ALL ABOUT HO CHI MINH MAUSOLEUM COMPLEX (OPENING HOURS – INSIDE – DRESSCODE – Entrance fee, TRANSPORT)

 Besides, there was a fish pond in this garden.
 It was grown up firstly by Uncle Ho.
 Everyday around 4pm, he took a break by feeding his fish (anabas, golden carp).

-He always came on time and clapped his hands, so these fish quickly learn a habit of hearing his voice and coming up on the water.
+He always came on time and clapped his hands, so these fish quickly learn a habit of hearing his sound and coming up on the surface.

 The house on stilts is an excellent example of uncle Ho’s simple life.
 The beloved President lived here from 1958 until he passed away.